Site menu

 'Tables should only be used to present data.
 Do not use tables for cosmetic changes to layout, for example to present a list because you think it looks better that way'.

-When you use a table to present data on a web page, it must have:
+When you use a table to present data on a web page, you must make sure:

 Why tables need to be accessible